iamarcel/second-brain/src/site/notes/2 Areas/Neuroforming.md

 tags:: #a/concept #output/concept #a/moc

 Terraforming for the mind.
-The deliberate practice of building and shaping your idea space.
+The deliberate practice of building and shaping your **knowledge landscape**.

 In Machine Learning, every new point of training completely reshapes the entire "brain."

-To really anchor in new ideas, we need to make them part of our space.
+To really anchor in new ideas, we need to make them part of our landscape.

 ## How To
 - [[0 Inbox/Restructure information to understand it|Restructure information to understand it]]